cloudevents/spec/community/open-source.md

   is a function framework / gateway by [VMWare](https://vmware.github.io/dispatch/) that support CloudEvents.
 * [cloudevents-python](https://github.com/williamhogman/cloudevents-python): A CloudEvents library for python.
 * [CloudEvents.live](https://cloudevents.live/): A real-time debugger/request bin for the CloudEvents webhook format.
 Submit events to the bin and immediately see them in the web UI (Sources: [Backend](https://github.com/klira/cloudevents-bin) [Frontend](https://github.com/klira/cloudevents-debugger))
+* [Argo-Events](https://github.com/argoproj/argo-events): An event-based dependency manager for Kubernetes which uses sensors to act on CloudEvents.